 The Company recognizes compensation expense related to its stock options and restricted stock units ("RSUs") granted to employees based on the estimated fair value of the awards on the date of grant, net of estimated forfeitures.
-The RSUs are subject to time-based vesting, which generally occurs over a period of four years, and a performance-based condition, which will be satisfied upon the first to occur of the sale of our business or 180 days after our initial public offering.
+The RSUs are subject to time-based vesting, which generally occurs over a period of 4 years, and for those awards granted prior to the Company's IPO, a performance-based condition, which was satisfied 180 days after the Company's IPO.
 If an employee terminates employment from the Company prior to the occurrence of the performance-based condition, the employee does not forfeit the RSUs to the extent the time-based vesting requirements were satisfied prior to termination.
 The awards expire 10 years from the grant date.
-We estimate the grant date fair value, and the resulting stock-based compensation expense, of our stock options using the Black-Scholes option-pricing model.
+The Company estimates the grant date fair value, and the resulting stock-based compensation expense, of our stock options using the Black-Scholes option-pricing model.
 The grant date fair value of the stock-based awards is generally recognized using the accelerated multiple option approach over the requisite service period, which is generally the vesting period of the respective awards.
-Compensation cost for RSUs is generally recognized over the time-based vesting period regardless of the occurrence of the performance-based condition since this condition is not subject to employment.
+Compensation cost for RSUs is generally recognized over the time-based vesting period regardless of the occurrence of the performance-based condition noted above for awards granted prior to IPO, since this condition is not subject to employment.